egon1980/connectcheck-oled/readme.md

 - ✅ Configure auto-start on boot
 - ✅ Start the service immediately

+  Note: de installer only works when the user Connectcheck is enabled

 After installation and there is nog display:

 Enable I2C Interface